temple-geography/census-gis/Cadastral-Based Dasymetric Mapping.pandoc.md

   [expression] / ST_Area(geom) AS persons_per_sqft
 FROM [...]
 ```

+The expression (use the same expression in both places), should divide the *parcel* residential area by the total *tract* residential area, and multiply by tract population.
+As in the previous query, you may want (or have) to multiply by `1.0` to convert integer inputs to decimal values.

 When the query is running satisfactorily, load the result as a QueryLayer.
 Remove the tract layer.
 Create a choropleth using the `persons_per_sqft` column.
 Add a basemap using the OpenLayers plugin.